chanchanngann/airflow-on-ecs/README.md

 - Create Redis (Celery broker)
 - Create the ECS cluster that will host all Airflow services
 - Create & Run airflow-init ECS task (one-off task) to initialize the metadata database before starting the long-running services.
+- Create Gitea user and database in RDS

 # --- Stage 4 ---
 - Create ECS Service for Gitea & IAM Roles